Getting started

 Installation

-npm install @prose-reader/core @prose-reader/core-streamer rxjs
+npm install @prose-reader/core @prose-reader/streamer rxjs

-Create your reader
+Create your reader & load your book

 On your html file you need to define a container for the reader.
 We will be using a full screen reader but you can have any dimensions.